Mendoncaa/LAPR2/docs/sprintA/global-artifacts/02.analysis/analysis.md

 - GSM manages the Portal and Agenda.
 - VFM manages Vehicles, Machines, and Equipment.
 - The Portal aggregates Malfunctions, Faults, and receives Comments.
-- GSU manages GreenSpaces and reports issues through the Portal.
+- GSU uses GreenSpaces and reports issues through the Portal.

 ## Domain Model